SDG223157/unified_prombank_mcp/8_TOOLS_GUIDE.md

-# 🏠 **Prompt House Premium MCP Server - 8 Tools Complete Guide**
+# 🏠 **Prompt House Premium MCP Server - 14 Tools Complete Guide**

-The prompt-house-premium MCP server now provides **8 powerful tools** for managing prompts and user information directly within Cursor.
+The prompt-house-premium MCP server now provides **14 powerful tools** for managing prompts, articles, and user information directly within Cursor.
 Here's how to use each one:

 ---